Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 - We strive to eliminate potential hazards from the workplace and to comply with all applicable occupational safety and health laws and standards.

-- Prohibiting the possession, use, sale or transfer of illegal drugs or drug paraphernalia and the misuse of prescription medication on Company property (including vehicles) or time;
+- We prohibit the possession, use, sale or transfer of illegal drugs or drug paraphernalia and the misuse of prescription medication on Company property (including vehicles) or time;

-- Prohibiting the conduct of Company business while under the influence of alcohol or other drugs;
+- We prohibit the conduct of Company business while under the influence of alcohol or other drugs.

-- Requiring that any instance of drug or alcohol abuse in the workplace, violence or unlawful weapons possession on Company property or time be reported to Human Resources, Global Security, the Global Legal Organization, Global Ethics & Compliance or management immediately;
+- We require that any instance of drug or alcohol abuse in the workplace, violence or unlawful weapons possession on Company property or time be reported to Human Resources, Global Security, the Global Legal Organization, Global Ethics & Compliance or management immediately.

-- Prohibiting the possession or use of weapons/firearms, explosive devices or ammunition on Company premises or while conducting Colgate business, subject to local law.
-Possession of a weapon can be authorized for security personnel when this possession is determined as necessary to secure the safety and security of Colgate and people; and
+- We prohibit the possession or use of weapons/firearms, explosive devices or ammunition on Company premises or while conducting Colgate business, subject to local law.
+Possession of a weapon can be authorized for security personnel when such possession is determined as necessary to secure the safety and security of Colgate and people.

-- Prohibiting any acts that could be perceived as violent, threatening, degrading, intimidating or could cause another individual to feel unsafe.
+- We prohibit any acts that could be perceived as violent, threatening, degrading, intimidating or could cause another individual to feel unsafe.